DelaneKay/fizzbuzz/README.md

 ```

 ## Step 2: Create FizzBuzz Component
 In the src directory, create a new file named `FizzBuzz.js`.
-Check the code code above.
+Check the code above.

 ## Step 3: Use FizzBuzz Component in App
 Replace the content of src/App.js with the following: